tytydraco/yessleep/out/I_never_knew_my_GreatGrandmother_now_I_wish_I_hadnt_learned_about_her_.md

 The photograph may have been destroyed, but the shadows left their mark on me.
 I could feel them lurking in the corners of my mind, whispering their promises of peace.
 And deep down, I knew that one day, I would have to face them again.

-For now, I keep the journal close, a reminder of the darkness that haunts my family.
+For now, I keep the journal close in my thoughts, a reminder of the darkness that haunts my family.
 And every night, as I lay in bed, I listen to the whispers, knowing that the shadows are always watching, always waiting.